Society Birmingham

 BAD RECEPTION

 Back in June, the news of Hockley Social Club’s closure dropped like a bomb.
-As an offshoot of Digbeth Dining Club—that introduced the ‘street food venue’ to Brummies in 2012—you’d be forgiven for thinking it’s just a fashion that’s run its course.
+As an offshoot of Digbeth Dining Club—that introduced the ‘street food venue’ to Brum in 2012—you’d be forgiven for thinking it’s just a fashion that’s run its course.

 Society Birmingham